peachgal/peachgal.github.io/_posts/2021-11-29-Reflection-Blog-Post.md

 1. What (if anything) has changed about what you think a data scientist is and what they do?

+   Reading through my first blog post about what I think a data scientist is and realized I have learnt everything I think what a scientist should know this semester in this course and much more in depth.
+However, what I addressed in the first blog post about what I think a data scientist is was in a broad concept.
+Now that I have learnt using different methods to handle different types of data as well as supervised learning versus unsupervised learning methods given different goals/purposes.
+Not only did I understand and learn what a data scientist is in more depth but also realize beling a data scientist involves a lot of self-learning, looking for techniques whether it is to extract data from a particular data type or to build a predictive model given highly corrected predictors.
+I think being a data scientist is a never-ending learning race, always getting updated on the latest methods.
+Maybe a lot of careers are like that, but now I think a data scientist has to consider two aspects of computer science and statistics and be able to combine them in a way that suits his/her needs.

 2. What your current thoughts are in terms of using R for data science - do you think you'll continue to use R going forward?
 Why or why not?

+   I think R has come a long way since my first day with it.
+RStudio has definitely stepped up their game by integrating with GitHub, and this is big.
+People are able to work on the collaborative projects together no matter where they are.
+GitHub is definitely a superb convenient way for me to learn different packages about R that people demostrate by using GitHub.
+Some vignettes that people created about packages in R are very thourough and nice.
+I will, for sure, continue to use R going forward because for one, it is a free, open-source program, and a lot of people have developed tons and tons of packages with good defaults for R. In addition, R Shiny is also a great to show your analyses to people using interactive web applications without needing HTML and JavaScript knowledge.

+   One feature I consider the most useful thing I learnt in this course about RStudio is R Project.
+I have always been an unorganized person.
+My files are always everywhere.
+It is always very hard for me if I want to reproduce some of past works because I cannot find certain datasets or files related to the project.
+I absolutely just love how by using R Project, all the files and datasets about this project are stored and sorted in one place whether or not it is linked to GitHub.
+Imagine if I had worked on 100 projects, my life would be a disaster without R Project features.

 3. What things are you going to do differently in practice now that you've had this course?

+   There are so many things I am going to do differently in practice now that I have had this course.
+As a matter of fact, I already did things differently in my other course now.
+I used to think plotting is difficult in R, and the plots are not pretty either.
+However, now that I have learnt how to graph using ggplot2 package, I have been plotting everything using ggplot2 now and have been very comfortable with it now that I learn it is all about layering.

+   In addition to graphs, helper functions are indeed very "helpful".
+Not only did they help organize and group mini functions together but also provide potential add-on functionalities and neat looking.
+Functions are easy to build, and some functions such as apply(), lapply(), tapply(), are super useful as well (vectorized functions are more efficient than loops).

+   Other than those two great things stated above, R Project is another feature I would definitely use more often in my future projects.
+Besides, setting working directory for every project is a plus and less headaching for reading in data and saving outputs.